CldEqtn/CldEqtn/README.md

 ## Hi!

-I'm Guilherme, a starting web developer from Brazil.
+I'm Guilherme, a starting developer from Brazil.

-- 👨‍💼 Working at Praxis, a junior enterprise

 - 📚 Always seeking to learn more</p>